A. A. MacLeod: Provincial politics

 In the August 1943 Ontario provincial election, MacLeod ran as a Labour candidate and was elected as the Member of Provincial Parliament for the working-class Toronto riding of Bellwoods.
 His colleague, J.B.
 Salsberg, a popular union organizer, was elected in the neighbouring riding of St. Andrew.
 The Labor-Progressive Party was officially formed later that month and became the legal face of the Communist Party.
 MacLeod and Salsberg were among the most prominent public figures in the LPP and were re-elected in both the 1945 general election and the 1948 general election.
 MacLeod lost his seat in the 1951 election, and Salsberg remained as the sole LPP MPP until his defeat in 1955.
 Within the provincial legislative assembly, writes Salsberg's biographer Gerald Tulchinsky, the LPP members "exploited their leverage, however limited, to greatest advantage, focusing on labour and human rights issues".
 He notes that over the years their interventions contributed to the enactment of legislation in this area.
 Although his political views were often considered unpopular, MacLeod won the respect of his fellow legislators.
 Referring to MacLeod and Salsberg, Progressive Conservative Premier Leslie Frost once remarked: "Those two had more brains between them than the rest of the opposition put together".

+Later years

-After leaving the legislature, in 1954 MacLeod ran for Mayor of Toronto in the municipal election.
+After having not been re-elected to the legislature, MacLeod ran for Mayor of Toronto in the 1954 Toronto municipal election.
 He came in fourth, with 4,932 votes, losing to Nathan Phillips.
 MacLeod left the Labor-Progressive Party along with the majority of its members following Nikita Khrushchev's Secret Speech at the Twentieth Party Congress of the Communist Party of the Soviet Union in 1956 that revealed the crimes of Joseph Stalin.